Deformations of Dimer Models: Large examples

-The authors thank Alexander Kasprzyk for valuable lectures and discussions on mutation of Fano polygons.
-The first author is supported by JSPS Grant-in-Aid for Young Scientists (B) 17K14177.
-The second author is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan, and JSPS Grant-in-Aid for Young Scientists (B) 17K14159.
+The authors would like to thank Alexander Kasprzyk for valuable lectures and discussions on the combinatorial mutation of Fano polygons.
+The authors would also like to thank the anonymous referees for their numerous valuable comments and suggestions.
+The first author is supported by JSPS Grant-in-Aid for Scientific Research (C) 20K03513.
+The second author was supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan, and is supported by JSPS Grant-in-Aid for Early-Career Scientists 20K14279.